tavareshugo/rnaseq-course-nxf/Markdowns/index.md

 ## Outline

-In this workshop, you will be learning how to analyse RNA-seq data.
-This will include read alignment, quality control, quantification against a reference, reading the count data into R, performing differential expression analysis, and gene set testing, with a focus on the DESeq2 analysis workflow.
+In this workshop, you will learn how to analyse bulk RNA-seq data.
+This will include read alignment, quality control, quantification against a reference, reading the count data into R, performing differential expression analysis, and gene set testing, with a focus on the _DESeq2_ analysis workflow.
 You will learn how to generate common plots for analysis and visualisation of gene expression data, such as boxplots and heatmaps.